Manage workflows

 There are a few places admins can access workflow settings:

-• When viewing a workflow, click the icon in the top right corner of the workflow, and select Workflow settings from the dropdown.
+When viewing a workflow, click the ⋮ icon in the top right corner of the workflow, and select Workflow settings from the dropdown.

-• Or, navigate from Workspace settings by clicking your workspace name in the upper-left corner of your workspace, then navigate to Workspace settings, then scroll down and select Workflows on the left-hand side, and select the workflow.
+Or, navigate from Workspace settings by clicking your workspace name in the upper-left corner of your workspace, then navigate to Workspace settings, then scroll down and select Workflows on the left-hand side, and select the workflow.

 On the Permissions tab you can manage access to the workflow for your workspace and for individual members.

-Manage workflow credits quota
+Manage workflow credits quota and notifications

-On the General tab of Workflow settings you can also disable or enable email notifications for the workflow.
+Here you can also disable or enable email notifications for the workflow.
 By default, you will be notified via email about failed workflow runs for workflows you create.
 You'll receive at most one email notification per day for each unique reason a run has failed for the workflow.
 Click the toggle to enable or disable email notifications for the workflow.

-Manage workflow credit usage
+Manage workspace credit usage